 We see this play out in adult children who feel a great sense of loyalty to a bullish parent.
-Even after the parent is out of the picture, the adult child still feels obligated to their parents wishes and ideas about life.
+Even after a parent is out of the picture, the adult child still feels obligated to that parent’s wishes and ideas about life.
 There are feelings of guilt and internal conflict in pursuing a different course of action, or thought.

 We can feel confused moving forward.
 Freeing ourselves requires healthy understanding that it’s “okay” to think differently.

 1. Identify ways in which you desire to behave differently than the person who has been a controlling influence in your life.
 2. Admit (your own) mistakes that were inspired by the bully.
 3. If you once said “yes” under pressure, it’s okay to change your mind and say “no”.
 3. Seek a trustworthy accountability partner.
 4. In taking these steps remember that feelings of guilt are natural part of breaking free.
 Misplaced loyalty is often driven by guilt—that’s why it has a powerful hold.

 In the article “11 Warning Signs of Gaslighting” published by Psychology Today, gaslighting is described as a tactic in which a person or entity–in order to gain more power–make a victim question their reality.
 The article goes on to say that gaslighting is a common technique of abusers, dictators, narcissists, and cult leaders.